 Happy birthday, 19th Amendment!

-On Saturday, we celebrate the anniversary of the 19th Amendment (ratified August 18, 1920).
+This weekend we celebrate the anniversary of the 19th Amendment (ratified on August 18, 1920).
 Here’s what you need to know:

 WHAT IT DOES